Enabling a Custom SAML Identity Provider

 In another browser, log on to the URL provided in the Verify Your Account dialog, using your SAML IdP credentials.
 You can copy the URL by selecting (Copy).

-In the Verify Your Account dialog, select
+In the Verify Your Account, select Check

 If the verification is successful, Account Verified will appear in Step 4.

 The URL should link to the password management page of your SAML IdP.

 The Convert to SAML Single Sign-On confirmation dialog will appear.